-- 1) Attrition of Air Force owned ALC-site inventories across all ALCs - 2) DLA Managed or Sourced items as designated in the SOI (except as otherwise allowed in Section H-907) - 3) Contractor commercially sourced
+- 1) Attrition of Air Force owned ALC-site inventories at local site in which requirement exists - The Contractor must identify via a quarterly report as stated in section 10.5 when they have exhausted all local stock priority order sourcing.
+The AF may then choose to transfer excess stock from one ALC to another and the gaining ALC will coordinate with the losing ALC and pay shipping costs. - 2) DLA Managed or Sourced items as designated in the SOI (except as otherwise allowed in Section H-907)

+3) Contractor commercially sourced